Evelyn-atg/543-Loan-Project-/README.md

 We got the dataset from a GitHub repository of a Coursera course: https://github.com/MitraKin/Loan-Default-Prediction.
 The dataset includes 17 features, a unique loanID, and a binary target variable indicating whether the loan defaults.
 There are three main phases to the project:
 (Note each phases is handle exclusively by one person so there will be differences inthe  data preprocessing pipeline for each model)
-  1. Probability of Default prediction: train data went through pre-processing and was used to train a classification model whose primary goal is to generate the Probability of how likely an individual loan defaults.(there are multiple iteration of this phase)
+  1. Probability of Default prediction: train data went through pre-processing and was used to train a classification model whose primary goal is to generate the Probability of how likely an individual loan defaults.(there are multiple iteration of this phase) (Results used are the test_predicteed.csv in Financial Model)
-  2. Loan Clustering: Cluster loans into 3 groups based on the top feature result from the decision tree (Cluster labels added at the final column of the output test file )
+  2. Loan Clustering: Cluster loans into 3 groups based on the top feature result from the decision tree (Cluster labels added at the final column of the output test file )(Results used are the output_clustered.csv in Financial Model)
   3. Financial simulation

 # Machince Learning  Techniques Used